gfassero/HIERO/formatting.md

 ## Inflections
 ### Gender
 Words with identifiable gender are underlined with a simple blue line (masculine) or with a red arc (feminine).
-Where the gender has not been identified, the word is not underlined.
+Where HIERO cannot identify the gender, the word is not underlined.
 There are only two genders: masculine and feminine.
 ### Number
 Words in the plural are followed by a superscript plus sign (⁺).
 Words in the dual are followed by a superscript number two (²).
 Words in the singular are not marked.
 ### Tense (Aspect)
 The two Hebrew verb tenses (or aspects), are translated as the English past and present tense.
-However, these tenses do not mean the same thing as in English.
+However, these tenses do not mean the same thing in Hebrew as in English.

 ## Lexicon Entries
 ### The Divine Name